bwillis/versioncake/README.md

 `index.v1.json.jbuilder` -> `index.json.v1.jbuilder`

+To make it easier to upgrade, run the following command to automatically rename these files:

+`verisoncake migrate` or `verisoncake migrate path/to/views`

 ## Example

 In this simple example we will outline the code that is introduced to support a change in a version.